-As of Oct.
-1, 2008, Supplemental Nutrition Assistance Program (SNAP) is the new name for the federal Food Stamp Program.
+Supplemental Nutrition Assistance Program (SNAP) is the name of the federal Food Stamp Program.
 Maryland uses the name "Food Supplement Program."

 Many figures used to calculate Food Stamp benefits are revised annually by the U.S. Department of Agriculture, the federal agency that administers the program.
 These figures are usually updated in the summer, and can be found in the Code of Federal Regulations, or by calling Maryland’s Food Stamps hotline 1-800-492-5515 between the hours of 8:00 a.m. and 5:00 p.m.
 Maryland figures can be found in the Code of Maryland Regulations (COMAR) 07.03.17.
 Benefit amounts are also available on this website.